-There is a comprehensive and detailed Heatwave Plan for England produced by the Department of Health offering excellent advice and guidance.
+There is a detailed heatwave plan for England produced by the Department of Health offering excellent advice and guidance.
 The plan’s purpose is to raise both public and professional awareness in the event of a heatwave.

-The "Heat-Health watch" system comprises four levels of response.
-It is based on threshold maximum day and night-time temperatures as defined by the Met Office.
-The threshold for the South East region is 31°C by day and 16°C overnight.
+The heat-health watch service comprises four levels of response.
+It is based on threshold maximum day and night temperatures.
+The threshold for the South East region is 31°C by day and 16°C at night.
 These temperatures could have significant effect on health if reached on at least two consecutive days and the intervening night.

 There are four different levels of response as below: